kapfenho/iam-deployer/README.markdown

 * user-test: a multi machine setup in Vagrant
 * user-dwpt: user-test applied to bare metal servers

-The directory `user-conf` has disappeared, but other user-directories keep environment dependent configs.
+The directory `user-conf` has disappeared and other user-directories keep environment dependent configs.
 Activating an env is done by creating the symlink user-config.